Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Generalized flag manifolds

 \section{Generalized flag manifolds}

 In this section we will extend some of the results we have obtained to the case of quantum generalized flag manifolds.
-This class clearly contains that of full flag manifolds.
+This class of spaces contains all the full flag manifolds.
 The main issue to discuss is when the projections $\mathsf{P}$ and $\mathsf{Q}$ descend to the appropriate generalized flag manifolds.
 We will give a necessary condition for this to happen, but will not discuss the problem in full generality.
-On the other hand we will provide an explicit and interesting example of this setting, namely that of quantum Grassmannians.
+On the other hand we will provide an explicit and interesting example of this setting, namely that of the quantum Grassmannians.